Exercise Myths vs Reality

 • Yoga increases GABA (a key calming neurotransmitter) by up to 27% after a single session

 You don't need to do a lot.
 You don't need to do it perfectly.
 You just need to move your body regularly, in ways that feel manageable, and let the biology do its work.
+If existential anxiety about AI and the future makes everything feel pointless, remember: your body doesn't care about your philosophical doubts — the biochemistry of movement reduces anxiety regardless.

 Start with a walk today.
 Not tomorrow.
 Today.
 Ten minutes.
 See how you feel when you get back.